 Who is this for?

-These bite-size tips have been developed for professionals working across health care; from primary and universal care to hospital general paediatric services through to specialist Child and Young People Mental Health Services (CYPMHS).
+These tips have been developed for professionals working across health care; from primary and universal care to hospital general paediatric services through to specialist Child and Young People Mental Health Services (CYPMHS).

 Feeding or eating disorders (FEDS) are complex, and potentially life-threatening mental illnesses that can affect anyone regardless of age, gender, ethnicity, sex, socioeconomic group or background.
 There are many myths and misconceptions surrounding eating disorders combined with a lack of knowledge.
 This can produce many negative outcomes such as preventing someone from reaching out for help.

 This first set of tips is divided into four sections (A-D), and aims to support you in raising your awareness and earlier recognition.

 Section A - Be aware

 Section C - Be aware of what works in treatment

 Section D - Understanding the origins of feeding and eating disorders